From Ted Cruz To Elizabeth Warren, There's A Bipartisan Push To #FreeBritney

 She wants to use the experiences that have happened to her to cause broader change, and I think we ought to give her that opportunity in the United States Congress. #FreeBritney pic.twitter.com/dggL8PES1o

-Despite support for Spears on both sides of the aisle, it doesn't appear that lawmakers are keen on working together on the issue.
+Despite support for Spears on both sides of the aisle, preliminary actions from lawmakers don't indicate an eagerness to work together on the issue.

 Gaetz, along with three other House Republicans, sent a letter to Spears on June 30, inviting her to testify before Congress.
 No Democrats were listed.